 "Our thoughts and prayers are with the Harrison family, but we have to move forward and do what is best for the kids, the city of Elba and the school system," Johnson said.

-According to The Dothan Eagle and Superintendent Chris Moseley, Pate Harrison’s resignation as the Elba football coach at the school board meeting Monday morning was not forced.
+According to The Dothan Eagle and Superintendent Chris Moseley, Pate Harrison's resignation as the Elba football coach at the school board meeting that Monday morning was not forced.
 He did it on his own.